oymotion/rohand_ros_pkg/README.md

 # Package ROHand

-Nodes for ROHand.
+ROS nodes for ROHand.
 One bus, i.e. one port need one node.

 ## 1. Clone